 Wash tomatoes and dip in boiling water for 30 to 60 seconds or until skins split.
 Dip in cold water and slip off skins.
 Remove cores and quarter tomatoes.
-Boil for 20 minutes, uncovered, in a large pot.
+Boil 20 minutes, uncovered, in a large pot.
 Put through food mill or sieve.
-Sauté onion, celery or pepper, mushrooms (if using), and garlic in vegetable oil until tender.
+Sauté onion, celery or pepper, mushrooms (if desired), and garlic in vegetable oil until tender.
 Combine vegetables, tomatoes, sugar, parsley, oregano, salt, and pepper.
 Bring to a boil.
 Simmer, uncovered, stirring frequently until thick enough for serving.
-At this time, the initial volume will have been reduced by nearly one-half.
+At this time the initial volume will have been reduced by nearly one-half.
 Fill hot jars with hot sauce, leaving 1-inch headspace.
 Remove air bubbles.
 Clean jar rims.
 Position lids and secure with bands.

-Yield: about 9 pints
+Yield: About 9 pints

-Pressure canning: Process at 10 pounds pressure, pints 20 minutes and quarts 25 minutes.
-For processing above 1,000 feet altitude, use 15 pounds pressure.
+Pressure canning: Process at 11 pounds pressure, pints 20 minutes and quarts 25 minutes.
+For processing above 2,000 feet altitude, see page 13 for recommended pressure.